gil-kart/LilachShop/README.md

 In here I will present LilachShop.
 LilachShop is a software for managing a flower store.

-firstly, I will present the customer side, where the customer can login to his accout, make new orders, cancel his orders, send complaints to the store he bought the flowers from, and view the store's reply to his complaints.
+first, I will present the customer side, where the customer can login to his accout, make new orders, cancel his orders, send complaints to the store he bought the flowers from, and view the store's reply to his complaints.

 so this is the first screen the user see before login to his account:
 ![opening](https://user-images.githubusercontent.com/73134488/182020716-8cf6c186-c7ab-4338-9466-191f840a9b7b.jpg)